 Visiting famous grave sites and memorials might seem like a rather depressing trip, but it’s not all doom and gloom — for some people it is a way they can pay tribute to the famous person and that moment in history.
-Many cemeteries are also very beautiful places to visit, with spectacular architecture, statues and natural surroundings.
+Many cemeteries are also very beautiful places to visit, with spectacular architecture, grave statues and natural surroundings.

 A stroll around a grave site can be atmospheric and peaceful, reflecting life ending, but in a place where new flora and fauna begin.
 Nature thrives and takes over, covering the gravestones with moss, while ivy trails elegantly around statues of angels.
 It is no wonder that this special appeal draws large numbers of visitors — the Père Lachaise in Paris receives 3.5 million visitors per year!